Research - A/Professor Dutton Orthopaedic Doctor & Surgeon in Singapore

-In this study published in The Journal of Knee Surgery (2014), Dr Andrew Quoc Dutton and his colleagues compared the clinical, functional, and radiographic outcomes between pegged and stemmed tibial designs in patients who are undergoing primary cemented total knee arthroplasty (TKA) for osteoarthritis.
+In this study published in The Journal of Knee Surgery (2014), A/Professor Andrew Quoc Dutton and his colleagues compared the clinical, functional, and radiographic outcomes between pegged and stemmed tibial designs in patients who are undergoing primary cemented total knee arthroplasty (TKA) for osteoarthritis.

 The outcomes were measured using two different tools – the knee society score and knee injury and osteoarthritis outcome score at 6, 12, and 24 months after surgery.
 This study was meant to reveal if there is any significant difference between the two designs mentioned above.

-In this comparative study published in the Journal of Orthopaedic Surgery (Hong Kong) in December of 2013, Dr Andrew Quoc Dutton along with 3 other colleagues measure the short -term outcome of Bicompartmental Knee Arthroplasty (BKA) against Total Knee Arthroplasty (TKA) in patients with medial and patellofemoral knee osteoarthritis.
+In this comparative study published in the Journal of Orthopaedic Surgery (Hong Kong) in December of 2013, A/Professor Andrew Quoc Dutton along with 3 other colleagues measure the short -term outcome of Bicompartmental Knee Arthroplasty (BKA) against Total Knee Arthroplasty (TKA) in patients with medial and patellofemoral knee osteoarthritis.

 The study noted any differences in characteristics such as the age, operating time, intra-operative blood loss, and range of movement.